-A Power of Attorney is a legal document between two adult persons.
-The person who originates this document is known as the "principal."
-The person they nominate is known as the "agent."
-Once the principal fills out and signs the appropriate form, he or she can be legally represented by their agent in one or more legal matters.
-The principal decides on what matters their agent may act upon on their behalf.
-For example, he or she may specify in the POA that their agent only has the power to conduct matters that pertain to their real estate, file income tax forms; deposit, borrow, or transfer money in banking transactions, handle insurance claims, et cetera.
-A Limited Power of Attorney gives an agent legal rights to handle certain matters.
+A Power of Attorney (POA) is a legal document that allows you, the principal, to nominate an agent who can represent you in legal matters.
+With a POA you can decide in which legal matters your agent can represent you.
+For example, you might specify that your agent only has the power to conduct matters that pertain to your real estate, file income tax forms; deposit, borrow, or transfer money in banking transactions, handle insurance claims, et cetera.
+A Limited POA gives an agent legal rights to handle certain matters.
 A General POA gives the agent the power to handle any and all business matters.